marijnvanderwekken/InterfaceCalibrationTest/README.md

-Purpose of Websockets: The WebSocket block enables real-time bidirectional communication between the frontend and the backend.
+Purpose of Websockets: The WebSocket enables real-time bidirectional communication between the frontend and the backend.

 ---